 - You don't have to give a reason.
 You can just change the topic.
 Ask if they like the song that's playing.

 - Hold a non-alcoholic drink in your hand.
 If you’re using a colored cup, people can’t tell what’s inside.
 Even just having a cup in your hand might stop people from asking.

-There are lots of fun things to do on and around campus at night.
+There are lots of fun things to do with other Princeton students.
 Here are just a few ideas:

 - Movies and TV aren't your style?
-You can borrow board games from the residential colleges and host a game night.
+You can host a virtual game night or play an online game with your friends.